Human services queensland

 - Experienced and skilled Assessors who have worked with these standards and other human services assessment programs;

-- Assessors with relevant disability and child safety services expertise.
+- Assessors with relevant disability, child safety, domestic and family violence, women’s services and community services expertise.

 What an assessment to the HSQS for involves

 Key Features of Assessment for initial certification

 - Pre-visit co-ordination;